A loose moral climate fed the paranoia and fear that allowed Nu Labour to flourish:

 Paying for PC advert censorship

-through 0.1% levy on non-broadcast advertising spend levied by the Advertising Standards Boa of Finance (ASBOF).
-This levy is voluntary, but is well supported by industry; however, will be important to ensure that this continues to be sustainable in the
+funded, through 0.1% levy on non-broadcast advertising spend levied by the Advertising Standards Boa of Finance (ASBOF).
+This levy is voluntary, but is well supported by industry; however, will be important to ensure that this continues to be

 We think it is incumbent upon all parts of the industry, including the digital media, to safeguard this continued funding by playing their part in the collection of the levy.